Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Cases of smartphones that got infected with viruses and malware have been on a rise.
 Some of them ended up with annoying adware, while others were infected with ransomware:

-However, devices with iOS are generally considered to be safer than Android because of two main reasons:
+In general, devices with iOS are generally considered to be safer than Android because of two main reasons:

 1. Market fragmentation: Google allowed every phone manufacturer to personalize its own Android version.
 While this is also a strength, it’s also harder to control the security for every device that runs on Android, exposing users more to potential bugs.